Hooked on Classics (series): History

+Background

+In the early 1980s, Hooked on Classics emerged as an unexpected musical sensation.
+Conceived by producers Don Reedman and Jeff Jarratt, and arranged by Louis Clark of the Electric Light Orchestra, the project fused excerpts of well-known classical works with a steady disco beat.
+Performed by the Royal Philharmonic Orchestra, the debut album was released in 1981, with its opening track climbing to No. 2 on the UK Singles Chart.
+The concept drew inspiration from the Dutch production team behind Stars on 45, which had popularized disco medleys of familiar pop songs.
+Reedman and Jarratt adapted this formula to classical repertoire, creating a new crossover genre.

-Louis Clark, former arranger for Electric Light Orchestra, conducted the Royal Philharmonic Orchestra playing a collection of very recognizable extracts from classical music pieces played over a continuous beat (sometimes an overtly disco fast beat, sometimes a slower and more subtle rhythm) that linked the segments together.
-This is called the "symphonic rock" or "orchestrated rock" genre, like the London Symphony Orchestra did in its Classic Rock series, but with fewer electronic effects.
+Louis Clark, formerly an arranger for Electric Light Orchestra, conducted the Royal Philharmonic Orchestra in performances that stitched together recognizable extracts from classical music pieces over a continuous rhythmic pulse—sometimes overtly disco-driven, sometimes more subtle.
+This approach aligned with the "Symphonic rock" or "orchestrated rock" style, similar to the London Symphony Orchestra’s Classic Rock series, though with fewer electronic effects.

-The first three albums in the series were a significant commercial success.
-Hooked on Classics peaked at number 4 on the U.S. Billboard albums chart, remaining on the chart for 68 weeks.
-It was certified platinum.
-In Canada, the album reached number 5 and was still in the Top 50 after 31 weeks.
-Hooked on Classics 2: Can't Stop the Classics peaked at number 33, staying for 41 weeks, and in Canada it reached number 4, and spent 14 weeks in the top 10.
+The first three albums achieved notable commercial success.
+Hooked on Classics peaked at number 4 on the U.S. Billboard albums chart, remained for 68 weeks, and was certified platinum.
+In Canada, it reached number 5 and stayed in the Top 50 for 31 weeks.
+Hooked on Classics 2: Can't Stop the Classics peaked at number 33 in the U.S., spending 41 weeks on the chart, and rose to number 4 in Canada, where it spent 14 weeks in the Top 10.
 It was certified gold.
-Hooked on Classics 3: Journey Through the Classics reached number 89, and was on the charts for 14 weeks, and number 31 in Canada.
+Hooked on Classics 3: Journey Through the Classics reached number 89 in the U.S., charting for 14 weeks, and number 31 in Canada.

-The first cut of the initial album was a very successful single, reaching number 2 on the UK Singles Chart and Number 10 on the Billboard Hot 100 in late-1981/early-1982.
-At least two more Hooked on Classics albums were produced by Louis Clark in 1982 and 1983.
-Other Hooked On... albums followed by other producers in genres such as instrumentals, swing, and country.
-The series was still running as late as 1988, when Hooked on House placed classical music extracts against a synthesized bassline and house-music-style drum pattern.
-In 1989, the orchestra released The Classics in Rhythm, dropping the Hooked On... name, but recognizably continuing the same style of medley.
+The debut single proved especially successful, reaching number 2 on the UK Singles Chart and number 10 on the Billboard Hot 100 in late 1981 and early 1982.
+Clark produced at least two more albums in 1982 and 1983, while other producers expanded the "Hooked On..." brand into genres such as instrumentals, swing, and country.
+The series continued into the late 1980s; Hooked on House (1988) paired classical excerpts with house-style rhythms, and in 1989 the orchestra released The Classics in Rhythm, dropping the "Hooked On..." name but maintaining the medley format.

-Contemporary efforts to combine classical music with contemporary arrangements included efforts by composers such as Walter Murphy, Eumir Deodato and Waldo de los Ríos.
+Similar crossover experiments were undertaken by composers including Walter Murphy, Eumir Deodato, and Waldo de los Ríos.

-In 2011, Hooked on Classics was brought back 'live' to the stage at the Bournemouth International Centre by ex-Hooked player Andy Smith to celebrate 30 years of this album series.
-Louis Clark conducted the English Pops Orchestra, featuring many of the players who recorded on the original albums.
+In 2011, Hooked on Classics returned to the stage at the Bournemouth International Centre.
+Organized by former series performer Andy Smith, the concert celebrated the 30th anniversary of the albums.
+Louis Clark conducted the English Pops Orchestra, featuring many of the original recording musicians.